PrefectHQ/prefect/docs/tutorials/execution.md

 All Prefect task runners support asynchronous task execution.

 ## Result
-By default, the result of a task is a Python object, which blocks the execution of the next task in a flow.
+By default, the result of a task is a Python object, and execution of the task blocks the execution of the next task in a flow.
 To make sure that the tasks within your flow can run concurrently or in parallel, add `.submit()` to your task run.
 This method will return a `PrefectFuture` instead of a Python object.

 A `PrefectFuture` is an object that provides access to a computation happening in a task runner.
 Here's an example of using `.submit` in a flow.